Generalized Glauber dynamics for inference in biology: Results

 \subsection{Inference}

 How do we fit the GGD to data?
 Assuming that a maximum entropy distribution has already been learned, we need to solve the inverse problem of finding the memory kernel $\Gamma$ that reproduces the experimentally observed dynamics.
 We assume an exponential form for the kernel, $\Gamma_i(t)=Ae^{-t/\tau}$, which allows for rewriting $\xi_i(t)$ as an Ornstein-Uhlenbeck process.
-We maximize the likelihood of the discretized data series $\sigma(t)$ (with some small time bin) over the three parameters $\theta=(\mu,A,\tau)$, using the Expectation-Maximization (EM) algorithm~\cite{em_1977,smith_brown_2003, kulkarni_paninski_2007, yuan_2010} to deal with the hidden variables $\xi_i(t)$ (see SI).
+We maximize the likelihood of the discretized data series $\sigma(t)$ (with some small time bin) over the three parameters $\theta=(\mu,A,\tau)$, using the Expectation-Maximization (EM) algorithm{\RV{~\cite{em_1977}}} to deal with the hidden variables $\xi_i(t)$ (see SI). {\RV{Specifically, we adopt the EM algorithm used to infer neural firing dynamics with hidden noise~\cite{smith_brown_2003, kulkarni_paninski_2007, yuan_2010, vroylandt2022likelihood}.}} {\RV{The key difference is that for our inference problem of the GGD, the non-Markovian fluctuation-dissipation relation (Eq.~\ref{eq:fdt_single_ising}) acts as an extra constraint between the parameters generating the noise $\xi(t)$ and the memory kernel $\Gamma_i(t)$, while studies applying EM algorithm to infer neural firing dynamics do not assume the fluctuation-dissipation relation.
+In addition, the transition dynamics are of the Glauber form (i.e. logistic function, instead of exponential as in models of neural spiking dynamics), which does not lead to simple mathematical expressions and requires Monte-Carlo sampling in the computation (see SI). }}

-Figure~\ref{fig:ggd_em}A shows an example of a single Ising spin undergoing GGD with a single exponentially-decaying memory kernel.
+Figure~\ref{fig:ggd_em}(a) shows an example of a single Ising spin undergoing GGD with a single exponentially-decaying memory kernel.
 To mimic the situation of a spin within a large interacting system subject to a changing external field $h_i(t)$, we consider a time-dependent field $h(t)$ with sinusoidal form.
-With our EM algorithm, we are able to recover the parameters with high accuracy (see {\sifigemparams} and {\sitable}), as well as estimate the hidden noise (see Fig.~\ref{fig:ggd_em}B).
-Trajectories simulated with the inferred set of parameters reproduce the properties of the waiting time distribution (Fig.~\ref{fig:ggd_em}C) and the autocorrelation function (Fig.~\ref{fig:ggd_em}D) observed in the data.
+With our EM algorithm, we are able to recover the parameters with high accuracy (see {\sifigemparams} and {\sitable}), as well as estimate the hidden noise (see Fig.~\ref{fig:ggd_em}(b)).
+Trajectories simulated with the inferred set of parameters reproduce the properties of the waiting time distribution (Fig.~\ref{fig:ggd_em}(c)) and the autocorrelation function (Fig.~\ref{fig:ggd_em}(d)) observed in the data. {\RV{The error of the EM algorithm, measured as the percentage difference between the EM inferred parameters and the ground truth parameters, scales with data length $T$ as $\sim T^{-1/2}$.
+This scaling is expected from the Cramer-Rao bound (\sifigemvst, \sifigemvsks(a), top right), and therefore the same as one expects from maximum caliber methods and generalized linear models. }}